N8sGit/group_project_2/README.md

 ## Project 2 Overview
 # This project explored using Machine Learning to predict the quality of Vinho Verde wine (Red and White) from Portugal's northwest region.

 Started with project ideation, sourcing data & transforming it using excel and python to a usable dataframe and csv file.
 Then used Power BI to quickly gather insights on the downloaded dataset and assess the feasibility of our hypothesis.
 Python was used for formatting and exploratory data analysis.

-The new layout was stored as a standard CSV file that was read into our code as a dataframe.
+We utilized two datasets from the kaggle.com in CSV format named "wine_data_white.csv" and "wine_data_red.csv" that were combined into "wine_data_both.csv".

 Github was used for code repository, presentation deck and README file.
 Finally built visualizations using Matplotlib.
 Both top-down and bottom-up approachs were adopted to define the narrative, synthesizing of information/charts, and ensuring they answer the questions we set out to address.

-### Team members
+### Process
-* Elizabeth Arias <br/>
-* Dawn Kim <br/>
-* Christian Leon <br/>
-* Nathan Anecone <br/>
-* Ian Cody <br/>
-* Kyle Prudente <br/>

-This project utilizes two datasets from the kaggle.com in CSV format named "wine_data_white.csv" and "wine_data_red.csv" that were combined into "wine_data_both.csv".

-The program requests an upload of "wine_data_both.csv".
 A data frame called "combined_data" isolates only the necessary columns and drops the 'NaN' values.
 Variables kept for the analysis of this project are as follows: